Have you ever looked at the word ‘findings’ and wondered what this is referring to?

 Making jewellery requires a basic grasp of industry terminology.

-Understanding different tools and components will make the design process much easier and set you up for success.
+Understanding the different jewellery making tools and components will make the design process much easier and set you up for success.

 Whether you are making jewellery at home, looking for a new career or simply interested in making jewellery to better suit your style - our beginners guide is here to help.